 - An Event Management Plan.
 This needs to include the contact details of the main organisers.
-Mendip will ask other agencies to consider your application, such as police, Somerset County Council traffic management and events teams.
+Somerset will ask other agencies to consider your application, such as police, traffic management and events teams.
 Our Event Management Template includes some of the information that they need to know too.

 For any support with anything to do with street parties, you can either contact Hannah Stopford, or come along to a Neighbourhood Network meeting to talk to other people who have gone through this process.